nocejo/trev/README.md

 - \-n

-    If '-' is followed by a number, as in `-156`, unmarks the referred task number, not to current.
+    If '-' is followed by a number, as in `-156`, unmarks the referred task number, not the current.

-- action \[args\]
+- taskvarrior command \[args\]

-    Executes a task action, being allowed actions: `add, annotate, append, calendar, delete, denotate, done, duplicate, edit, information, log, modify, prepend, start, stop, undo and version`.
-Those actions that need a task number operate on the current task.
-Actions can be shortened when not ambiguous.
-Any action to perform on other task like in `175 delete` is not allowed.
+    Executes an allowed taskwarrior action, being allowed actions:

+    - `annotate, append, delete, denotate, done, duplicate, edit, information, modify, prepend, start, and stop`.

+    - `add, calendar, log, undo and version`.

+    Those taskwarrior commands that need a task number (first group) operate on the current task.
+Commands can be shortened when not ambiguous.
+Any command to perform on other --not the current-- task like in `175 delete` (when e.g.: 37 is the current) is not allowed.

 - q, quit, exit, bye